Dear St. Francis Families and Friends,

 St. Francis offers a comprehensive high school experience that is also an intensely personal one.
-Our teacher to student ratio is 12:1 with an average class size of 20.5.
-We are also proud to offer a very high level of personal, academic, and college/career counseling.
+Our teacher to student ratio is 11.5:1, with an average class size of 20.
+We are also proud to offer a high level of personal, academic, and college/career counseling.
 Ms. Haydee Lemus focuses all of her counseling attention on the 9th grade and Ms. Patricia Gutierrez is the Head Counselor and focuses her attention on the 10th-12th grade students.
-This year we have added an extra service with professional college/career counselors, who are also current and alumni parents, are volunteering to meet with each junior and senior to facilitate the college and scholarship application process.
-This means that you and your student will receive comprehensive support for success inside and outside of the classroom as well as the personal attention to pick appropriate majors, colleges, and scholarships.
-The Class of 2019 (64 graduates) earned $5.2 million and the Class of 2018 (60 graduates) earned $7.1 million in college academic and athletic scholarships!
-This number is unmatched by schools with 2 or 3 times as many students.
+This year we have added an extra service with a professional college/career counselor, who is also a current and alumni parent and volunteers to meet with each junior and senior to facilitate the college and scholarship application process.
+This means that you and your student will receive comprehensive support for success inside and outside of the classroom as well as the personal attention when choosing appropriate majors, colleges, and scholarships.

-Within this framework we are committed to prepare students for the dynamic challenges of an ever-changing world.
-Now more than ever, students need to master not only subject knowledge but also master 21st century skills like critical thinking, creation, collaboration, and oral/written communication.
+We are committed to preparing students for the dynamic challenges of an ever-changing world inside and outside of this pandemic.
+Now more than ever, students need to master not only subject knowledge but also 21st-century skills such as critical thinking, creation, collaboration, and oral/written communication.
 Our highly qualified, expert staff mentors each young person to master the rigors of class as well as build the confidence he or she needs to be a leader in the community.
-We do this with tutorial periods after academic classes Monday through Thursday, all school studies monthly, and semester exam prep days.
+We do this with tutorial periods after academic classes Monday through Thursday; all-school studies monthly; and semester exam prep days.
 Teachers genuinely care about each student, knowing him or her by name, and reaching out to celebrate their successes and support them when they struggle.

-As part of our vision we continue to grow programs, services, and the student population.
+As part of our vision, we continue to grow programs, services, and the student population.
 We have done this by delivering on our promise: we foster excellence in academics, athletics, arts, service, leadership, and faith development.
-As a result, we now proudly serve students from four local counties in California, two dioceses, as well as countries outside of the US – China, Brazil, and Mexico this year alone.
+As a result, we now proudly serve students from four local counties in California, two dioceses, as well as countries outside of the US: China, Brazil, Japan, and Mexico this year alone.
 It is our vision to slowly grow the local number of students attending as well as expand our services to students from outside the US.
-Being so close to Silicone Valley and the international city of San Francisco, it is our plan to mentor global citizens who demonstrate good Christian values.
+Being so close to Silicon Valley and the international city of San Francisco, it is our plan to mentor global citizens who demonstrate good Christian values.